jisaacstone/urbanmountain/urbanism_books.markdown

   author="Andrés Duany, Elizabeth Plater-Zyberk, Jeff Speck" rating="B" description="Older book, precursor to Walkable City and other books.
 An enjoyable read."
   %}

 {% include book.html
-  cover="happy_city.jpg"
-  title="Happy City"
-  author="Charles Montgomory"
-  rating="A"
-  description="An overview of many different policies and ideas on urban designs and programs that make people happy.
-A huge variety of things discussed under this umbrella.
-A good overview of many of ideas which are discussed more deeply in other books on this list"
-  %}

-{% include book.html